Paris—June 15, 1940

 They were lucky, Aside from a cluster of German officers at the far end of the bar, they had the place to themselves.
 After getting their drinks, Walter exclaimed, “The Germans must have been planning this for months!”

 “Years, more like it,” Murphy said.
-“Shortly after they took over the Crillon, I paid the obligatory, and obviously necessary, courtesy call with our military attachés, Colonel Fuller and Commander Hillenkoetter, both of them in uniform, of course.
-The Germans were all quite proper and polite — we were offered the best champagne from the Crilllon’s cellars.
+“Shortly after they took over the Crillon, I paid the obligatory, and obviously necessary, courtesy call with Colonel Fuller and Commander Hillenkoetter, both of them in uniform, of course.
+The Germans were all quite proper and polite—we were offered the best champagne from the Crilllon’s cellars.
 In the lobby, they had set up a table with blueprints of the hotel, already marked off into each of the departments and offices for their general staff.
-Colonel Weber, whom I met in Poland before the war — he’s now General von Stüdnitz’s aide-de-camp — was happy to give us a complete briefing.
-The Germans know where everything is — all the hotels and government buildings they wanted to occupy, with floor plans and the locations of all exits — all the bordellos, and which, like One Two Two, they plan to commandeer for the exclusive use of German officers — the telephone and pneumatic-tube systems, where all the telephones and switchboards are — all the Jewish-owned buildings and luxurious homes they can seize and loot, and which banks contained their most valuable deposits, the intersections they want to secure, the Mêtro stations they want to control, which museums still had art they could steal — everything.”
+Colonel Weber, whom I met in Poland before the war—he’s now General von Stüdnitz’s aide-de-camp—was happy to give us a complete briefing.
+The Germans know where everything is—all the hotels and government buildings they want to occupy with floor plans and the locations of all exits—all the bordellos, and which brothels, like One Two Two, they plan to commandeer for the exclusive use of German officers—the telephone and pneumatic-tube systems, where all the telephones and switchboards are—all the Jewish-owned buildings and luxurious homes they can seize and loot, and which banks contain the most valuable Jewish-owned deposits, the intersections they want to secure, the Mêtro stations they want to control, which museums still had art they could steal—everything.”

 Walter let this news sink in for a few minutes.
 “So what now?” he finally asked.